September 23, 2019

 The Arkell Aqueduct was initially built in 1964.
 The upper and lower reaches were recently replaced.
 The middle reach is the last section to be inspected.

-It is estimated that the project will be complete by the end of 2019.
+It is estimated that the project will be complete by the end of summer 2020.

 For more information